 Our new sites, especially the PLN and Prison Phone Justice websites, are much more user friendly and utilize state-of-the-art search engine technology to make our tens of thousands of articles, court rulings, publications, back issues of PLN and other content quick and easy to find.
 No other website has more prison- and jail-related news and information than PLN’s site, and our Prison Phone Justice site is the only one that tracks prison and jail phone contracts, rates, commission kickbacks and related data.

 Best of all, most of the information on our sites is free.
 On PLN’s website nearly all of our content, including PLN back issues, are available at no cost.
-The ...
+The only content we ...

 Florida Prisoner Awarded $1.2 Million for Burn Injuries